-Lab Investigation: Class Bivalvia High School Version Lesson by Kevin Goff The heart is suspended in a room of its own, called the pericardial cavity, just north of the adductor (see diagram).
-This compartment may still be covered with a ceiling of tissue; if so, open it with scissors.
-The heart has three chambers: two atria receive oxygenated blood from the gills, and a stronger ventricle pumps it to the rest of the body.
+High School Student Edition Lab Investigation: Class Bivalvia Lesson by Kevin Goff The heart is suspended in a room of its own, called the pericardial cavity, near the dorsal edge (see diagram above).
+This compartment is probably enveloped by a wrinkly membrane.
+Open it with scissors or scalpel.
+The heart is a small nugget of muscle.
+It has three chambers: two atria receive oxygenated blood from the gills, and a stronger ventricle pumps it to the rest of the body.
 We vertebrates have a closed circulatory system, meaning blood is pumped through our bodies in highly pressurized pipes.
 Bivalves, by contrast, have an open circulatory system.
-Although they do have a few blood vessels indeed, the tube-like heart is just an enlarged, muscular vessel - blood mainly just soaks into spongy spaces in their tissues (called sinuses).
-Because the blood isn't pressurized, tissues don't get the direct oxygen delivery that our own capillaries provide.
-Also, the blood is watery and colorless; it lacks the iron-based hemoglobin that makes our own blood red and so effective at transporting oxygen.
-We vertebrates could never survive with such an inefficient oxygendelivery system.
-Why are oysters able to get away with it?
+Although they do have a few blood vessels - indeed, the tube-like heart is just an enlarged, muscular vessel - blood mainly just soaks into spongy spaces in their tissues (called sinuses).
+Because the blood isn't pressurized, tissues don't get the direct oxygen delivery that our own capillaries If your teacher has opened a live mussel to show you, you might see its heart slowly swell and relax!
+A gentle squeeze with forceps might cause it to contract in response. provide.
+Also, the blood is watery and colorless; it lacks the iron-based hemoglobin that makes our own blood red and especially effective at transporting oxygen.
+We vertebrates could never survive with such an inefficient oxygen-delivery system.
+Why are mussels able to get away with it?
+Although bivalves and gastropods (snails and slugs) have open circulatory systems, there is one line of molluscs that evolved a closed circulatory system: the cephalopods (squid and octopi).
+They also have THREE hearts!
+Besides the main heart, each gill has its own heart.
+Also, their gills are very branched and bushy.
+What do these circulatory and respiratory adaptations probably tell you about cephalopods' lifestyle?
+Explain your reasoning.